graphile/graphile.github.io/src/pages/postgraphile/computed-columns.md

 * adhere to [common PostGraphile function restrictions](/postgraphile/function-restrictions/)
 * name must begin with the name of the table it applies to, followed by an underscore (`_`)
-* first argument must be the table type
+* first parameter must be the table type
 * must NOT return `VOID`
 * must be marked as `STABLE` (or `IMMUTABLE`, though that tends to be less common)
 * must be defined in the same PostgreSQL schema as the table